-Sixth Form students study Business BTEC Level 3 National Extended Certificate.
+Sixth Form students can study Business BTEC Level 3 National Extended Certificate or Business A Level.
 In Year 12, students are introduced to the challenges and issues affecting businesses.
 The course then explores with in-depth analysis the key internal functions of business (people, operations, finance and marketing) and how the management of these functions can assist in improving the effectiveness and performance of a business.
 In Year 13, strategies for larger businesses are analysed and evaluated in the context of changing internal and external circumstances.

-Students enjoy three purpose built rooms; the Design Studio is equipped with 13 computers running industry standard design software ‘Solidworks’ along with Adobe’s and Microsoft’s creative suite of software; Photoshop, Illustrator, PowerPoint, Word etc and 2D vector software.
+Students enjoy three purpose built rooms; the Design Studio is equipped with 20 laptops running industry standard design software ‘Solidworks’ along with Adobe’s and Microsoft’s creative suite of software; Photoshop, Illustrator, PowerPoint, Word etc and 2D vector software.
 All computers are linked to the room’s A3 printer.
 Teachers have the ability to teach wirelessly with their iPads in the Design Studio thanks to the AppleTV connected to the projector.
-Students also have access to five laptops which are equipped with the same software as the main computers.

 The Prototype workshop is equipped with a laser cutter, 3D printer, milling machines, metal and wood turning lathes and forge, along with other machines facilitating work in various materials including wood, metal, plastics, and fibreglass.